 Willow Run Bomber Plant

 Real Rosie the Riveter Has B-24 Blueprint

-It's always a special pleasure to meet a real, live Rosie the Riveter, and we were delighted to discover Margaret attending the Arsenal of Democracy Conference.
+It's always a special pleasure to meet a real, live Rosie the Riveter, and we were delighted to meet Margaret!
 Margaret, who will be 89 this November, worked in the blueprints department of the Willow Run Bomber Plant during World War II.
-She told us that she had… Continue reading Real Rosie the Riveter Has B-24 Blueprint
+She told us that she had one of the original engineering drawings of… Continue reading Real Rosie the Riveter Has B-24 Blueprint

 Willow Run Bomber Plant

-At today's Arsenal of Democracy Conference at Yankee Air Museum, I had the pleasure of sharing a lunch table with Chester and Jim.
-Jim, at right, is a World War II veteran, who was training as a pilot to fly the B-25 Mitchell (a two engine bomber—the Yankee Air Museum owns and maintains a flyable… Continue reading WWII Veteran and a Man Who Was a Boy in Germany During WWII Attend Arsenal of Democracy Conference
+Today, I had the pleasure of sharing a lunch table with Chester and Jim.
+Jim, at right, is a World War II veteran, who was training as a pilot to fly the B-25 Mitchell, a two engine bomber.
+He completed his training on May 24, 1945, only days after VE Day, so he never saw… Continue reading WWII Veteran and a Man Who Was a Boy in Germany During WWII

+Willow Run Bomber Plant